 From the main menu, selector press Alt+F12.

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-For information about changing the default start directory, see Configure the terminal emulator.
+For information about changing the default start directory, see Terminal settings.

 Start a new session